From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

 ShipSmart – another long-distance shipping option worth considering

-ShipSmart is another big player in the small cross-country move niche, mainly because they’re part parcel delivery companies (like Fed-Ex and UPS) and part regular moving companies.
+ShipSmart is another big player in the small cross-country move niche, acting as a combination of parcel delivery companies (like Fed-Ex and UPS) and regular moving companies.

-They specialize in shipments under 2,000 pounds, so if your college items include a mini-fridge, a foosball table, and six boxes of clothes and comic books, they’re definitely worth checking out.
+They specialize in shipments under 2,000 pounds, so if your college-bound items are limited to a mini-fridge, a foosball table, and six boxes of clothes and comic books, they’re definitely worth checking out.

 - Affordable pricing